Riccioli Pasta with Wild Mushroom Sauce & Grilled Chicken

 - 8 chicken tenders or 2 to 3 chicken breasts, seasoned with salt & pepper

-- Bring a large pot of water to a boil for the pasta and get your outdoor grill ready depending on if it is gas or charcoal.
+- Bring a large pot of water to a boil for the pasta and prepare your outdoor grill, depending on whether it is gas or charcoal.
 You know your grill and how long it takes to get hot.

 Preparing the sauce